Saille Healing Path

 MLD is a very gentle technique, typically using no more pressure than stretching the skin.
 And we do encourage the fluid to move through the body's natural systems.
 It provides relief from the pressure, discomfort, and even pain that accompanies a build up of lymphedema and fluid.
 While MLD will not cure chronic lymphedema, it will help manage the symptoms.
 For lymphedema related to surgeries, it will greatly assist and reduce recovery time.
 For those suffering with this discomfort, you will find this technique extremely helpful.
 And it's provided in a relaxing, care oriented environment.

 In addition, many people may find MLD treatments to be of value.
-It does help the body's natural lymph exchange.
-Theoretically, this may help influence an increase in white blood cell production to increase the immune system.
-Also, because this is a gentle technique, people may find it more relaxing than other bodywork modalities.
+Because this is a gentle technique, people may find it more relaxing than other bodywork modalities.
 We often feel the need to really "work" the muscle tissue during massage, which can sometimes lead to muscle fatigue and soreness for a short duration after the massage.
 MLD does not directly work with muscle or connective tissue; we work with fluids, lymph and circulatory primarily.
 So if a client is not currently in muscle pain, they may enjoy an MLD treatment more and have a sense of rejuvenation after the session.

 I (Kat) am trained in the Vodder technique of MLD, generally considered the medically oriented MLD training.
 While I cannot accept insurance for payment, this is still exactly the same training that Occupational Therapists and Physical Therapists attend.
 So the treatment is the same.